alephium/old-wiki/src/Frequently-Asked-Questions.md

 ### Why not have 1M shards?
 The groupsize G is not very big.
 Each node needs to maintain 2G - 1 other shards for consistency.
 We want to keep things small.
 2G-1 cannot be too large.
 Given the average network bandwidth is enough, G can be set as high as 32.
 There are some computation overhead as well, but networking is the main bottleneck to push G higher.

-### What is the difference between NEAR and Alephium?
-- We have 16 shards on mainnet, while NEAR's sharding [is working in progress.](https://near.org/blog/near-launches-simple-nightshade-the-first-step-towards-a-sharded-blockchain/)
-- We believe that PoW is a better approach for decentralized layer one protocol, while NEAR is PoS
-- ALPH is based on the UTXO model, and NEAR is based on the account model.
-UTXO model for DeFi is a growing tech, which has great potential for secure DeFi
-- NEAR is more mature in terms of ecosystem, as it's  launched much earlier than ALPH.
-ALPH is just launched 1-month ago

 ### WHEN MOON?
 1ALPH always amounts to 1ALPH.
 The journey is the destination!